-My journey to applying for the self-employment immigration route took longer than it should have because the first time I thought about it in 2015, I was discouraged by the timeline.
+My journey to applying for the Canadian federal self-employed immigration route took longer than it should have because the first time I thought about it in 2015, I was discouraged by the timeline.

 Back then, it was almost nine years.
 I also spoke to a few immigration consultants but they actively discouraged me from going down this route.

 Additionally, I had just started my business then and was very busy so I let it fall by the wayside.

 However, in 2017, I began thinking about it again for a lot of personal reasons and started to conduct some research.

 What is the Canadian Federal Self-Employed Stream?

 The federal self-employed stream is for self-employed persons with two years of relevant experience and with the intent to become self-employed in Canada.

 People interested in this stream must fall into the following categories:-

 - Have relevant experience in cultural activities or athletics and